unmeshjoshi/geek-day/README.md

 # geek-day
-This is vagrant setup which can help running confluent platform latest release confluent-3.0.0-2.11 with latest kafka kafka_2.11:0.10.0.0-cp1 which supports kafka streams.
+This is vagrant setup which can help running confluent platform latest release confluent-3.0.0-2.11 with latest kafka kafka_2.11:0.10.0.0-cp1 with supports for kafka streams.
+The ansible setup can be extended to add additional packages required for your project. (e.g. adding postgresql etc..).
 The repo also has an integration test with utilities to create topic, publish messages on topic and consume them.

 ## Setup instructions